 "No whistle!
 No whistle!" cried out 10-year old Lana, visiting from the birth next door.

-Join Voyageur Fred as he takes you on an adventurous journey on the famous Trans Siberian Railway from Irkutsk, the “Paris of Siberia,” to Ulan Ude with its fascinating Mongol-Buddhist culture, Cossack dancers in enchanting Chita, and the chic port city of Vladivostok in the Russian Far East, home to the Russia's Pacific naval fleet.
+Join Voyageur Fred as he takes you on an adventurous journey on the famous Trans Siberian Railway from Irkutsk, the "Paris of Siberia", east to Ulan Ude with its fascinating Mongol-Buddhist culture, Cossack dancers in enchanting Chita, and the stoic port city of Vladivostok, home to Russia's Pacific naval fleet.

-Along the way he will share with you the history, culture, and amusing traditions of this amazing, “sleeping land.”
+Along the way, learn about the history, culture, and amusing traditions of this amazing, "sleeping land".

-A historical and stimulating 90 minute digital slide show, enhanced by classical music from Tchaikovsky and Rachmaninov, and amusing travel lore.
+It's a historical and stimulating 90 minute multimedia show, enhanced by classical music from Tchaikovsky and Rachmaninov, and amusing travel lore.

 Not to be missed!